soc-ucsd/mixed-traffic/docs/numerical_data.md

 # SRIP 2022 Project: Python Simulations and Numerical Experiments

-- Author: Anish Kulkarni, Yanzhi Yao
+- Authors: Anish Kulkarni, Yanzhi Yao
 - Advisor: Yang Zheng

 Here, we list some python simulations and numerical experiment results, which was led by Anish Kulkarni and Yanzhi Yao in the summer of 2022.